Naha Okinawa And The Southwest Islands, Japan Travel Guide

 ¥240+ (variable by distance).

-¥4,000 - ¥8,000 (for a small car, excluding insurance and gas).
+¥4,000 - ¥8,000 (for a little car, excluding insurance and gas).

 Admission fees for popular sites are generally moderate.

 While credit cards are widely accepted at hotels and larger establishments, cash remains king for smaller local shops, eateries, and street food.
-Having a mix of payment methods is a good idea for smooth transactions throughout your trip.
+Having a mix of payment methods is a sensible idea for smooth transactions throughout your trip.
 Confirm with smaller shops about card acceptance before purchasing.

 Widely available at convenience stores (7-Eleven, FamilyMart, Lawson) and send offices, these reliably accept international cards (Cirrus, Plus, Visa, MasterCard).